 Bureau of Indian Affairs

-The U.S. Bureau of Indian Affairs (BIA), in coordination with the Yakama Nation, will be designing and constructing improvements to the Wapato Diversion (Diversion) on the Yakima River.
-The Diversion project will be developed over five to ten years and broken into two main stages: a series of short-term repairs and the design and construction of a long-term rehabilitation, each with various steps along the way to completion.
+The U.S. Bureau of Indian Affairs (BIA), in coordination with the Yakama Nation, is designing and constructing improvements to the Wapato Diversion Dam (Diversion) on the Yakima River, about two miles south of Union Gap, Washington.
+The Diversion project is being developed over several years and consists of two main stages: (1) A series of short-term repairs constructed in March of 2024 and (2) The design and construction of features to achieve long-term, multidisciplinary objectives.

 The Main Canal Headworks is the point where water enters the WIP Main Canal through a series of headgates.